Simeon340703/Simeon340703/README.md

 Graduate Research Assistant
 -------------------------------------------------------------------

-I am a Ph.D. student in the electrical and computer engineering depart at Mississippi State University.
+I am a Ph.D. student in the electrical and computer engineering department at Mississippi State University.
 My research includes computer vision, deep learning, machine learning, and autonomous driving.

 * 🌍  I'm based in Starkville, MS
 * ✉️  You can contact me at [simonyihunie@gmail.com](mailto:simonyihunie@gmail.com)